Antique Diamond Cut Guide

 The rose cut diamond dates back to the 1500s, making it one of the oldest diamond shapes.
-The facets are said to resemble the petals unfolding in a rose bud, which is where it gets its name.
+The facets are said to resemble the petals unfolding in a rosebud, which is where it gets its name.

 One of the key characteristics of the rose cut diamond is its flat back and domed top covered in triangular facets.
-The number of facets a in rose cut diamond varies between 3 and 24, but it almost always has a flat underside which gives it its transparent look.
-This flat underside can also mean that rose cut diamonds look larger that diamonds of the same carat but different cut.
+The number of facets in a rose cut diamond varies between 3 and 24, but it almost always has a flat underside which gives it its transparent look.
+This flat underside can also mean that rose cut diamonds look larger than diamonds of the same carat but different cut.

 Here’s a great example of a rose cut diamond in this 0.77 carat diamond cluster ring.